MikeSWang/HorizonGRound/README.md

-# HorizonGRound | Effects in Galaxy-Clustering Background
+# HorizonGRound | General Relativistic Effects in Galaxy-Clustering Background

 ``HorizonGRound`` is a Python program designed for investigating general relativistic effects in the large-scale galaxy-clustering background.